bhardwaj2000/Handloom/README.md

 # Handloom
 I am developing a demo TODO list of Shop.

-#Here we perform CURD operation
+# Here we perform CURD operation
-#1.
-Get all orders
+1. Get all orders